lkodinsson/MARS/Basic/Maneuvers.md

 **Resist:** Perception

-Make a stealth check against any number of targets to hide in plain sight, making it easy to perform sneak attacks or run away undetected.
+Make a stealth check against any number of targets to hide in plain sight, making it easy to perform sneak attacks against those targets or run away undetected.

 ## Feint